Saturday, October 28, 2023

 Design Notes

 While fully as tongue-in-cheek as the Hollywood Vampire, Pharaoh Robo-Tet is a much greater threat even to a team of supers and needs to be taken more seriously.
-He might show up in a scene with other celluloid menaces from his own movie or others, as well as challenges representing his fictional but weirdly effective reality-warping technology, most of which has a vague Hollywood-Egyptian theme and a pyramid aesthetic.
+He might show up in a scene with other celluloid menaces from his own movie or others.
+Other likely elements include challenges representing his fictional but weirdly effective reality-warping technology, most of which has a vague Hollywood-Egyptian theme and a pyramid aesthetic.
 Players might be able to weaken his hold on reality by confronting him with original props, film crew or actors from the movie - or Robo-Tet might be able to empower itself further by increasing the "view count" of both "Mechanical Mummy" and himself.
 Rumor in the lost media community says there may be an uncompleted sequel out there.
 What chaos might "Bride of the Mechanical Mummy" wreak upon the heroes' plans?

 Blog Content Index